*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Hours: Sunday—Saturday, 9 a.m. to 4 p.m.

 If you’re in Connecticut, swing by Bridgeport and make a stop at Beardsley Zoo.
-It’s the only official zoo in the state and is home to a wide variety of animals, including a parrot, alligator, tiger, and several monkeys.
+It’s the only official zoo in Connecticut and is home to a wide variety of animals, including a parrot, alligator, tiger, and several monkeys.
 It’s a great place to see some exotic animals you wouldn’t see otherwise in New England.
 You can also see animals like the red pandas and spider monkeys on camera.

 There’s so much to see at this zoo, so you won’t have a problem spending a full day at this Connecticut gem.